 - Dr. Andrés GUADAMUZ, Senior Lecturer in Intellectual Property at the University of Sussex

-- Gregor PRYOR, Partner at Reed Smit
+- Gregor PRYOR, Partner at Reed Smith

 During, and further to the COVID Crisis, the Metaverse steadily developed, and its role became even more central for the Business World.
 Its massive use connected to key economic sectors (Art, Retail, Innovative Business) brings legal consequences, for Classical IP, and offers real challenges in particular to Trademark Law, Copyright and Neighboring Rights Law and the Patent world.
 New business models are in urgent need for clarity on the interaction of the metaverse and NFTs with classical IP.
-Which meanings might be expected from this evolution / revolution?
+What meanings might be expected from this evolution / revolution?
 Speakers from Europe and the Americas will provide a worldwide picture of the future of “The Metaverse as a Challenge to Classical IP”, including on re-imagining IP in this area in favor of both business and consumers/society.

 Professor Laurent MANDERIEUX started with welcome words, presented the conference's distinguished guests, and briefly described why and how the metaverse may require an evolution of the classical IP world, in particular in the fields of trademark, copyright and patent law and practice.
 JAVIER FERNANDEZ-LASQUETTY then noted the exceptional nature of this “hot topic” that is enjoying the “hype”.
 It is therefore important to understand the Metaverse through the context of intellectual property law.

 Moderator Michaela MACDONALD introduced the conference by emphasizing an important element: being connected.
 Experiencing a space together in real time, no matter where we come from.